 BH: I think I've only read the name once or twice, but I don't know much about it.

 CWL: Nobody knows anything about it at the moment.
-It was run by a department of the government until we took over last year.
+It was run by a department of the government until we took over.
 It's very private, very closed.
 In five years' time, we want to welcome 200,000 people.
 We need infrastructure to support that, which includes car parking, lavatories, cafes, shops, and an education center.
 The cause is conservation and education.
 Those principles will apply to Hillsborough.

 BH: What is the history of the castle?
 It was built in the 18th century?